karpanai/karpanai-web/data/blog/2005/10/07/meet-the-bloggers.md

 [Amit](http://indiauncut.blogspot.com): “*Wait, I wanted to talk about why Big Government sucks.
 Maybe a few more minutes.*”

 [J Alfred Prufrock](http://sadoldbong.blogspot.com): “*A few more minutes is fine.
-I don’t know if I mentioned that I thought the coffee here is actually much better than the one I make…*”
+I don't know if I mentioned that I thought the coffee here is actually much better than the one I make…*”

 [Amit](http://indiauncut.blogspot.com): “*I guess you were right, Hash.
 We should be leaving.*”